gkhays/gkhays.github.io/_posts/2017-02-08-Ethereum-PoC.md

 ```

 ## Ethereum Quick Start
-See the wiki pages for this repostitory for more detail: [wiki pages](/wiki/Home).

-Quick bash script to start go-ethereum.
+Below is a quick bash script to start go-ethereum.
 The default ports are fine.

 RPC Port: default: 8545<br/>
 Port default: 30303